For Grades 6-12

 Transgender Bathroom Rights, by Sabrina Chu

-What does “transgender” mean and why are people debating trangender bathroom rights?
+What does “transgender” mean and why are people debating transgender bathroom rights?
 This informative lesson allows students to understand this current topic in gender equality by examining video clips and engaging in critical discussion.
-Key terms covered include: sex, gender, orientation, transgender, and cisgender.
+Key terms covered include: sex, gender, orientation, transgender and cisgender.
 A great introduction for students to a complex subject.
 Includes powerpoint.